A Guide to Employee Referral Programs (Plus How To Make One)

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

 Recruiting and hiring the ideal candidates for jobs can be difficult, especially when looking for people with specific skills and experience.
 Asking current employees about people they know who may succeed in these jobs could help improve your company's hiring practices.

-In this article, we discuss what an employee referral program is, explain its most common program components and list benefits associated with the implementation of these programs.
+In this article, we discuss employee referral programs and how they work, explain these programs' most common components, outline how to make and implement one and list the benefits associated with these recruiting strategies.